AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

   \]
 </figure>

 $$k$$ is the learning rate, which increases the granularity with which we'll correct, hopefully resulting in a smooth correction with no over-reactions.
-Tuning this constant has the greatest effect on how the corrective system behaves; We used a value of around 0.1, which is quite conserative but very smooth.
+Tuning this constant has the greatest effect on how the corrective system behaves; We used a value of around 0.1, which is quite conservative but very smooth.

 The new powers we need to apply to the motors to reduce the error, $$\hat{c'}$$, with respect to the previous $$\hat{c}$$ and error $$\hat{e}$$ is